Tail-Aware Density Forecasting of Locally Explosive Time Series: A Neural Network Approach: Monte Carlo Simulations

 The MDN exhibits the lowest KL divergence and ISE in the tail region and over the full distribution across all forecast horizons.
 In the center of the distribution, Nadaraya-Watson remains competitive, achieving the lowest KL divergence and ISE at $h = 1$, and the lowest ISE at $h = 2$.
 However, it performs substantially worse for density forecasting in the tails, especially at longer horizons.
 At horizon $h = 5$, the MDN achieves a tail KL divergence of 0.546 compared to 18.23 for Nadaraya-Watson and 8.702 for \cite{gourierouxNonlinearForeBack2025}.
-Across all horizons and regions examined, the MDN consistently delivers either the best or second-best performance, demonstrating the robustness of its density forecasting capabilities.
+Across all horizons and regions examined, the MDN consistently delivers either the best or second-best performance.